LieutenantPeacock/lp-multisorter/README.md

 java -cp lp-multisorter.jar OpenApiJSONSorter [inputFile] [outputFile]
 ```
 The command above reads an OpenAPI JSON file at the location specified by `inputFile` and outputs the sorted result to the location specified by `outputFile`.

+If `outputFile` is not specified, output goes to stdout; if `inputFile` is also not specified, input is taken from stdin.

 ### Programmatic Usage
 Construct a `SortOpenApiJSONEngine`: